dagghe/PyOMA/Example/README.md

 ```

-We can now run OMA.FDDmodEX and/or OMA.EFDDmodEX to extract the modal
+We can now run oma.FDDmodEX and/or oma.EFDDmodEX to extract the modal
 information according to the “FDD method” and/or the “Enhanced-FDD (EFDD)
 method” respectively.
 All “modEX” functions return a dictionary that contains
 the results of the identification in terms of modal properties.
-The OMA.FDDmodEX
+The oma.FDDmodEX
 function will only extract the natural frequency and the mode shape, according
 to the original FDD algorithm as presented in (Brincker & ventura).
 The
 EFDDmodEX function has two methods that can be selected.
 Method ‘EFDD’ extracts